jlin21/henchman-ui/README.md

 ![](https://lh3.googleusercontent.com/rkHqruUX1-WTlZmevscVxWtDjuUCl9z2YAfMsOE2lU_xDTsyygm1TPJHyc6ecT3CivOe=s0 "endpoints.png")

-#### How to utilize the API
+#### How to use the API

-To utilize this API with other tools use the respective http libraries.
-For example, in the web application angular’s built in http module is used.
+To use this API with other tools use the respective http libraries.
+For example, in the web application, angular’s built-in http module is used.

 A few examples will be provided below on how to access the endpoints and what response should received.

 ##### Retrieving contents of a file

 This example shows how to retrieve the contents of a plan.yaml file.
 To retrieve the the contents of a file the user puts the file name in the URL where `{file}` is.
 An example being `localhost:10010/v0/plans/curlTest.yaml`.
-After reaching this endpoint a JSON response following the response schema will be returned.
+After reaching this endpoint a JSON object following the response schema will be returned.
+The response will contain a message field describing the error for all non-200 http codes or a content field providing the contents of curlTest.yaml for a successful call.

-The figure below shows the swagger editor formatted version of the endpoint details.
-Such as the expected request parameters and reponses.
+The figure below shows the endpoint details of a plan file call in the swagger editor.
+The details include information such as the expected request parameters and responses.

 ![enter image description here](https://lh3.googleusercontent.com/zf_8ap3FeE2m0WUo9QGdWH5v9VljbMHF0yDPSDnK3U5bSr5Or2OPm_pI8qVRJ9Oho4I=s0 "plan-file.png")